lilli-mcnally/muddy-paws/README.md

 > A couple in their mid-30s are looking for an active dog.
 They have a caravan and enjoy travelling the country, so need a dog that likes lots of exercise and isn't likely to run away when nervous.
 They have plenty of room and would prefer a medium or large sized dog.
 They live in the countryside, the centre is a 40 minute drive from them.
 Because of this, they want to be sure there is a dog they'd like to see before making the drive.

 ---

+## Competitor Review

+I have assessed three different type of competitors for this project.
+First, [Dogs Trust](https://www.dogstrust.org.uk/) which is a large organisation with several rescue centres around the country.
+The second is [Birmingham Dogs Home](https://birminghamdogshome.org.uk/), a medium sized local dogs home in Birmingham with two centres.
+Lastly is the [Freedom of Spirit Trust for Border Collies (FOSTBC)](https://www.fostbc.org.uk/) which is an independent dogs home specifically for Border Collies based in Leeds.

+### **Pros**

+- Dogs Trust
+  - Great use of spacing with text and images.
+Video on landing page draws the user in
+- Birmingham Dogs home
+  - Consistent use of circles and handwriting-like fonts to create a more “fun” feeling to the website and adoption process
+  - “Find a dog” search fixed to the top of every page
+- FOSTBC
+  - Lots of pictures to draw the user in
+  - Great use of colours - green and white makes the text clear and easy to read

+### **Cons**

+- Dogs Trust
+  - Contact us page - user has to scroll to nearly to bottom for contact information
+  - Breadcrumb feature inconsistent - House icon used for Home, but then text used for the rest of the breadcrumb
+- FOSTBC
+  - Hero image and logo too large - the landing page has no immediate information when opened, but you can't see any images either
+  - There is a lot of text and content on each page, users may find this an overload
+- Birmingham Dogs home
+  - Large pictures and text on homepage make the website look a little crowded

 ## Objectives